Integrative-Transcriptomics/BLASTphylo/README.md

 # BLASTphylo

-BLASTphylo is an interactive web-tool, which applies a BLASTp search for a given protein sequence and maps the result on a given taxonomic tree.
-In addition, a phylogeny calculation of the remaining BLAST hits can be performed and visualised.
+BLASTphylo is an interactive web-tool, which applies a BLASTp search for a given protein and maps the result on a given taxonomic tree.
+In addition, a phylogeny calculation of the remaining BLAST hits can be performed and visualized.
+BLASTphylo is available for Unix and MAC.
+We recommand Mozilla Firefox as browser.

 ## Required Tools